Ezward/gps/index.md

 udevadm trigger
 ```

+##### The RaspberryPi serial port
+We want to enable the gpio serial port and we want to turn of the login server on the gpio serial port.
+This can be done using the raspi-config utility.
+See this [article](https://www.abelectronics.co.uk/kb/article/1035/serial-port-setup-in-raspberry-pi-os) for a detailed walkthrough.
+I'll repeat the essentials here.
+- In a command prompt run 'raspi-config' and it will show the RaspberryPi configuration screen.
+- Open the `Interface Options` window (press `3` or arrow down to the menu and select return).
+- With the `Interface Options` window open, arrow to `Serial Port Enable/Disable..." and select return.
+It will ask if you want to enable the serial port and whether to enable or disable login shell over serial; choose to disable login over serial.

-Now you can run str2str and give it the serial port as an output destination.
+So now that the serial port is available, our user can access it and the login shell is not trying to thwart our efforts, we can run str2str and give it the serial port as an output destination.
+We have to make sure the baud rate of the serial port matches the baud rate of the gps receiver's serial port.
 The Sparkfun F9P breakout board's RTCM correction port (UART2) defaults to 38400bps.
-We need to make the serial port on the Nano that we are transmitting from match that baud rate.
+We need to make the serial port on the RPi/Nano that we are transmitting from match that baud rate.
 ```
 sudo stty -F /dev/ttyTHS1 38400
 ```

-Make sure you are in the gcc folder where we built the str2str application.
-Run the application and specify the ntrip server as the input and the serial port as the output.
+Make sure you are in the `RTKLIB/app/consapp/str2str/gcc` folder where we built the str2str application.
+Run str2str and specify your ntrip server as the input and the serial port as the output.
 This example reads the corrections from a UNAVCO NTRIP server and sends them to a serial port using the default baud rate for the F9P serial ports.
 ```
 ./str2str -in ntrip://USER:PASSWORD@rtgpsout.unavco.org:2101/P200_RTCM3 -out serial://ttyTHS1:38400:8:n:1
 ```

-As we will see later, it is possible to use U-Center to configure the F9P serial port to use a higher baud rate.
+As we saw earlier, it is possible to use U-Center to configure the F9P serial port to use a higher baud rate.
 We will want to do that.
 When we do that then we will also want the Nano's serial port to use that higher baud rate before connecting to str2str.
 Here is a command to set the serial port to 115200 baud.
 ```
 sudo stty -F /dev/ttyTHS1 115200
 ```